bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Jeremy Rubin: 00:27:09

-So like, if we're just like on stage and I wanna hand a quarter, which you know, we're using analog, you know, fiat money, analog energy.
+So like, if we're just like on stage and I wanna hand a quarter, which you know, we're using analog, fiat money, analog energy.
-So if we want to use our analog energy and I hand a little lump of metal, what you're kind of saying is I don't let it go, but I, you know, Lisa's holding onto it and then she hands you a piece, and then she lets go at the same time that I let go.
+So if we want to use our analog energy and I hand a little lump of metal, what you're kind of saying is I don't let it go, but Lisa's holding onto it and then she hands you a piece, and then she lets go at the same time that I let go.
 Is that sort of what you're explaining?

 Rene Pickhardt: 00:27:37